umairsy/erpnext_org/erpnext_org/templates/statics/user-guide/stock/accounting-of-inventory-stock/perpetual-inventory.md

 As stock balance increases through Purchase Receipt, "Store" and "Fixed Asset Warehouse" accounts are debited and a temporary account "Stock Receipt But Not Billed" account is credited, to maintain double entry accounting system.
+At the same time, negative expense is booked in account "Expense included in Valuation" for the amount added for valuation purpose, to avoid double expense booking.

 * * *